Informatics Schools Tutoring Scheme

 Very likely, yes!
-You need a reasonable background in CS, which the vast majority of Informatics students have.
+You need a reasonable background in CS (and, potentially, Maths), which the vast majority of Informatics students have.
 If you are a first-year student without a previous background in CS - or for any reason, feel unsure about whether you know enough - come and talk to us about options.
 You need to be able to communicate reasonably well in English, which again most of our students can do.
 You need to be able to commit two hours per week on a regular basis (see below for more details).
 You don’t need any experience or special skills - we will be giving you sufficient training and we will support you throughout the programme.

 What training will I need?

-You will also receive a two-day training programme through Moray House School of Education, which will give you the basics of tutoring and how to work with young people.
+You will also receive a training session through Moray House School of Education, which will give you the basics of tutoring and how to work with young people.
 It will also give you a bit of info about the Scottish exam system, for those of you who haven’t been in school in Scotland.
 However, you don’t need to know too much about that, as you’ll be working with material already prepared by class teachers.

 When do I need to sign up?